typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-confusing-void-expression.md

 The return type of a function can be inspected by going to its definition or hovering over it in an IDE.
 If you don't care about being explicit about the void type in actual code then don't use this rule.
-Also, if you prefer concise coding style then also don't use it.
+Also, if you strongly prefer a concise coding style more strongly than any fear of `void`-related bugs then you can avoid this rule.